djgroen/covid19-preprocess/README.md

 # covid19-preprocess
-Repo for essential preprocessing scripts for the Covid19 simulations
+Repo for essential preprocessing scripts for the Covid19 simulations.
+Additional documentation is available here: https://facs.readthedocs.io/en/latest/preparation.html

 ## Obtaining an OSM file.
 OSM files are obtained from either Openstreetmaps.org, or using the OSRM tool.